r-fukutoku/ML410_Project3/index.md

 The vector of binary weights  𝑤 = (𝑤1,𝑤2,𝑤3,...𝑤𝑝)  gives us what we call the __sparsity pattern__ for the variable selection.

-Critical Aspects
-What is the simplest choice for the function  𝐹 ?
-How do we perform variable selection?
-How do we accomodate nonlinear relationships?

-Variable Selection
-In the case of multiple linear regression, we have that
+In detail, in the case of multiple linear regression, we have that

 <img width="381" alt="image" src="https://user-images.githubusercontent.com/98488324/156032531-d3fb814b-f8a5-460e-a74a-9081a55e6458.png">